syntasso/kratix-docs/docs/workshop/part-ii/01-creating-an-api.md

 of services can cause both cost and security issues in the future.

-You could go to the other end of the spectrum, hiding all the options, making it impossible for users to change anything on the deployed ECK instance.
-You could have, for example, a set of strict business rules for how to configure a secure and reliable ECK instance.
+You could go to the other end of the spectrum, hiding all the options, making it impossible for users to change anything on the deployed ECK Resource.
+You could have, for example, a set of strict business rules for how to configure a secure and reliable ECK.
 However, this API design would likely cause a lot of support requests from users who need slight variations to the stock deployment.

 ```mdx-code-block